tjgu/cancer_subtyping/README.md

 # cancer_subtyping
+An update of the programs using tensorflow 2.0 is at https://github.com/zhaoxiwu2003/subtype_cancer_using_denoising_autoencoder_with_tied_weights

 The purpose of the project is to stratify the cancer patients into clinical associated subgroups to assist the personalized diagnosis and treatment.
 The algorithm used in this study is stacked denoising autoencoders (SdA).